Iberian Green Woodpecker(Picus viridis sharpei) male, San Pedro

 In an attempt to escape the cold winter of central France, in December 2011 we spent two weeks on the Mar Menor (Murcia), the largest coastal lagoon in Spain.
 My cousin has a 2 bedroom villa there Villa Sonriente

 The Mar Menor area is surprisingly good in winter.
 My initial suspicions that this very urbanised part of the coast would prove birdless were soon dispelled.
 Between most of the developments protected areas of reedbed, sand dunes and disused salinas have been left, little oases that provide great habitat for a good number of species.
-Access to all was excellent, often with a boardwalk or signed footpath.
+Access to most was excellent, often by boardwalk or signed footpath.